#435: PyPI Security Transcript

 27:34 I don't know.

-27:35 Maybe it's just part of the local language server that I need for autocomplete.
+27:35 Maybe this is just part of the local language server that I need for autocomplete.

 27:41 It's getting more subtle every day.